IQGeo/utils-devrel-samples/Documents/NMT/Conduit Capacity/Conduit_Capacity_DeepDive.md

     const [appRef] = useState(myw.app);
     const [db] = useState(appRef.database);
 ```
+- This component receives two parameters:
+    - `open` which is a boolean that determines whether the modal is displayed
+    - `builder` an instance of the helper class (`ConduitCapacityBuilder`) that performs the data retrieval and calculations
+- Several state variables are defined:
+    - `loading` tracks whether the tool is currently running
+    - `status` stores the latest status message displayed to the user
+    - `isOpen` determines if the modal window is visible
+    - `overlay` stores the map overlay reference that displays capacity visualization
+    - `appRef` a reference to the current IQGeo app instance
+    - `db` a reference to the application’s active database connection

 Then, there is the `handleVisualize` function which is called when the user clicks the 'Vizualize' button on the modal.

 ```